shieldgenerator7/DnD-Stories/Agranari/Agranari DnD Races.md

 Delayed Change – You can choose to make your changes silently, and have them manifest all at once when you finish casting the spell.

+Spell Pausing – You may pause casting a spell and its progress will be kept.
+You may resume casting the spell at any time, provided you haven’t clipped the hoof holding it.
+If you pause a spell and then begin casting another spell with the same hoof, then the paused spell will be considered “complete” and you will not be able to resume casting it.

 Quickfooted - As an action, you can Dash and Disengage.
 As a bonus action, you can Dash.

-Run Speed – You have a run speed of 45ft.
-When you move in a (mostly) straight line, you may use your Run Speed instead of your Walk Speed.
-This applies to other features that use your Walk Speed as a base value.
+Run Speed – You have a run speed of +30ft.
+When you move in a (mostly) straight line, you may add your Run Speed to your Walk Speed.

 [Color Name] – As an action, you can use Adira’s Lie to change the color of the target to [Color Name].